 The optimists and those looking not to lose hope will point to the obvious talent issues, in particular on the offensive line, for the primary reason why this game was as bad as it was.
-Clark Lea did, to be fair, inherit the only winless Vanderbilt tea in over a century.
-While this reality might be true, a bad D1 team always have superior talent to even a top FCS team.
+Clark Lea did, to be fair, inherit the only winless Vanderbilt team in over a century.
+While this reality might be true, a bad D1 team always have superior talent to even a top FCS one.
 So many of us had every reason to believe that Clark Lea would be a solid guy for the program given his pedigree and knowledge of the program.
 This loss hurt so many in that it surfaced the fears that Vanderbilt has, yet again, missed on a head football coach hire.
 Again, it’s too early to tell, but the fears have set in.

 Ah, yes, the grandaddy of them all.
 So many Vanderbilt fans have that “Where were you the night of the Temple game” discussion as they reminisce on what was, in my mind, the worst moment in program history.